Giannis Stoforidis: ONE Championship

 Stoforidis made his ONE Championship debut against Beybulat Isaev at ONE: Heavy Hitters on January 14, 2022.
 He won by first-round knockout 31 seconds into the first round.

 Stoforidis faced Andrei Stoica at ONE 156 on April 22, 2022.
 After getting knocked down in the second round, Stoforidis lost by majority decision.

 Stoforidis was booked to face Rade Opačić at ONE on Prime Video 2 on September 30, 2022, in the ONE heavyweight Grand Prix alternate bout.
 He lost the fight by a second-round knockout.
+It was the second fastest knockout in ONE's kickboxing history.

-Personal Life
+Personal life

 Stroforidis was born in May 8, 1989.

-During his boxing course, Stroforidis has trained and developed a friendship with former Greek strongman and weightlifter Kyriakos Kapakoulakidis.
+During his boxing course, Stoforidis has trained, mentored by, and developed a friendship with former Greek strongman and weightlifter Kyriakos Kapakoulakis.